OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 });
 ```

-This example applies to scenarios in which you can hard code the range addresses that you pass to `getRanges` or easily calculate them at runtime.
+This example applies to scenarios in which you can hard code the range addresses that you pass to `getRanges` or easily calculate them at Configure your Office Add-in to use a shared runtime.
 Some of the scenarios in which this would be true include:

 - The code runs in the context of a known template.
 - The code runs in the context of imported data where the schema of the data is known.